snajd/appcontrol/docs/labs/module_1/lab4.md

 Doubleclick a 3076 event and click on the Details tab of the event.
 Scroll down and see that the logged event contains a lot of information about the file, such as file hashes and certificate info (if present).
 The logged event also contain information abount what policy coused the logged event.

+When completed.
+Remove the deployed policy from `C:\windows\system32\CodeIntegrity\CiPolicies\Active`.
+Reboot the virtual machine, log on and use `citool.exe -lp` (or the Event Log) to verify that no custom policies are applied.